PedroCristo/README-TEST/README.md

 * Some interactive messages were added to the project to make the navigation on the website easier and to improve the user's experience.

+### Signup
 ![Sign up](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_signup.jpg)

+* When users signup to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>

+![Login](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_login.jpg)

 * When users sign in to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>

-![Login](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_login.jpg)

-* TWhen users sign in to the website they will see a message at the top of the page saying "Successfully signed in as (username)"..<br>

 ![Logout](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_logout.jpg)